 Information storage technologies over thousands of years progressed only slowly.
 The use of cheap, portable and reasonably durable paper media organized in libraries and cabinets represented best practice for almost a millennia.

 The emergence of digital computers has truly resulted in a information revolution.
 Within a single human lifespan, digital information systems have resulted in exponential growth in the velocity and volumes of information storage.
-Today, the vast bulk of human information is stored in digital formats, much of it within DataBase Management System (DBMS).
+Today, the vast bulk of human information is stored in digital formats, much of it within DataBase Management Systems (DBMS).

 Pre-relational Databases